aschmiedeke/gbtdocs/docs/how-tos/general_guides/autooof.rst

 .. admonition:: Tip for determining if you have enough SNR for OOFing.

-    Change to the *DataDisplay* -> *Continuum* tab for the first OOF scan and see if you see signal from a source or not.
+    Change to the *DataDisplay* -> *Continuum* tab-item for the first OOF scan and see if you see signal from a source or not.
 If you don't see spikes, then you might want to abort and change to a stronger source.

 .. note::